cloudcreativity/laravel-stripe/docs/console.md

   -e, --expand[=EXPAND]    The paths to expand (multiple values allowed)
 ```

-> This console command is provided for debugging data in your Stripe API.
+> This command is provided for debugging data in your Stripe API.